logik-portal/logik-portal-test/README.md

 - PyFlameMessageWindow
   - Updated message printing to terminal to be more clear.
-  - Message text no longer uses html tags such as <b> or <br>.
+  - Message text no longer uses html tags.
 Text is now printed as plain text.

 - PyFlameProgressWindow
     - Updated message printing to terminal to be more clear.